DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 # Ocean Navigator Plot Windows

 Users can produce a number of plot types from points of interest within the Ocean Navigator.
 Each plot includes basic statistics for the data presented.
-These plotters are acessed through the following windows:
+These plotters are accessed through the following windows:

 ## Point